DgenR-8/Rock-Paper-Scissors/README.md

 to Java using using current knowledge of Java features that encompasses this application.

-Features such as ternary operators, switch / case statements, utilizing the import of Scanner and Random class packages, if statements, while loops method chaining and so on.
+Features such as ternary operators, switch / case statements, utilizing the import of scanner and random class packages, if statements, while loops method chaining and so on.

 This small project will be used as reference for future programs and applications